By Penny M Aug 15, 2023 11:02:00 AM

 Website SEO is the process of organizing your website content and optimizing it with the proper markup to ensure web search engines crawl it and each page is indexed.
 This ongoing process includes, but is not limited to, keyword research, writing and editing content that supports a keyword strategy, adding internal and external links to increase trust, and recommending quality content to help build authority.
 It also includes monitoring online competitors, measuring performance, and making strategy adjustments as needed.

-If you're a small business owner that wants to reach the top of Google search results and drive more search traffic to their website, SEO optimization is a full-time job and one best left to the experts.
+If you're a business owner that wants to reach the top of Google search results and drive more search traffic to your website, SEO optimization is a full-time job and one best left to the experts.
 However, if you have the time and want to start with some technical website SEO, here are eight small business SEO tips you can do now to improve your small business website rankings.

 8 Foundational SEO Tips to Get Your Small Business Website Ranked